Scanning SFG Spectrometer

 Features and Design

 The SFG spectrometer developed by Ekspla engineers is a nonlinear spectrometry instrument, convenient for everyday use.
 Ekspla manufactures SFG spectrometers, which are used by chemists, biologists, material scientists, and physicists.
 The spectrometer has many features that help to set up measurements and to make successful vibrational spectroscopy studies.
-For chemical and biochemical laboratories, this makes the Ekspla SFG spectrometer a reliable workhorse with a broad spectral region, automatically tuned from 1,000 to 4,300 cm-1, a high spectral resolution (2 or 6 cm-1), and easily controlled adjustment of polarisation optics.
+For chemical and biochemical laboratories, this makes the Ekspla SFG spectrometer a reliable workhorse with a broad spectral region, automatically tuned from 667 to 4300 cm‑1, a high spectral resolution (5 cm‑1), and easily controlled adjustment of polarisation optics.

 The spectrometer detection system has a temporal gate.
 It reduces noise collection and ambient light influence, which allows the spectrometer to be used even in a brightly illuminated room.
 The spectrometer does not have any acoustic noise because the laser is pumped by diodes.
 The spot size of the IR beam is adjustable.
 In this way, the appropriate energy density is achieved to avoid damaging the sample.
 Spectrum scanning, polarisation control and VIS beam attenuation are controlled from a computer.
 The spectrometer has a motorized polarisation switch for the IR, optionaly for the VIS, and optionaly the generated SFG light beams .
-Special detectors continuously monitor the energy of the VIS and mid-IR laser pulses, so IR energy is checked at each measurement point.
+Special detectors continuously monitor the energy of the VIS and mid-IR laser pulses, so IR energy is recorded at each measurement point.
 This makes it easy to normalize the resulting SFG vibrational spectrum.

 System Components